ExcellaCenter/enterprise_architecture/command_layer.md

 Command Layer

+Assumptions:
+Transactions with an external resource should be very consistent.
+Since external resources shouldn't change regularly, it makes sense abstract these details.
+However, although most of our apps rely on external resources, they don't always rely on the same external resources and changes should affect as few apps as possible.

 Goal:
-Transactions with an external resource should be very consistent.
-Since external resources shouldn't change regularly, it makes sense abstract these details into a command layer.
-However, although most of our apps rely on external resources, they don't always rely on the same external resources.
-The goal is to maximize code reuse while minimizing the impact of changes on the various services using the commands.
+- Consistent transport logic and error logging.
+- Code reuse while minimizing the impact of changes.

 Proposal:
-- Implement a Command Layer to maximize code reuse for transactions with external resources.
+- Implement a Command Layer to encapsulate transactions with external resources.
-- Each individual Command would be a one to one representation of
+- Each individual Command would be a one to one representation of an external API point.
 - Split this Command Layer in to multiple gems to minimize the impact of code changes.
-- At a minimum, the Command Layer should be split up by end point.
-Arguments could be made to split it up by concern or the more extreme option, for a truly micro-service architecture, each Command could split into it's own Gem.
+- At a minimum, the Command Layer should be split up by end point; arguments could also be made to split it up by concern within an end point.
 - Apps would not reach out to Commands directly, instead, they would access Commands through the Orchestration Layer.

-Questions:
-- Would services that know about more than one command live in these gems, or in apps that depend on them?

-Drawbacks:
-- Versioning a gem is one more step than versioning code that's contained in the app.
-A developer modifying the command gem might would have do at minimum 2 pull requests to affect the user facing website: One to modify the gem, and one to tell the gem's dependents to depend on a later version of the gem.
-In general, I think having a command gem to wrap each external endpoint isn't a bad idea, but I think Reena will point out the longer developer workflow as a drawback of this approach.